 “For many of us in the LGBTQ+ community, we’ve spent a lot of our lives being ashamed of ourselves.
 Pride is a reminder to celebrate our uniqueness and be proud of our community for how far it has come.”Rob Baird

 Rob Baird is the Director of Advancement for the Evergreen Health Foundation.
 Every June, the Evergreen Health Foundation hosts the annual Buffalo Pride Week, which is sponsored by several local organizations including Life Storage.
-Evergreen Health is a safe, affirming health care center that provides the sensitive care that mainstream service providers don’t always administer properly due to lack of knowledge, understanding, or acceptance of the LGBTQIA+ community.
+Evergreen Health is a safe, affirming health care center that provides sensitive care that mainstream service providers don’t always administer properly due to a lack of knowledge, understanding, or acceptance of the LGBTQIA+ community.
 They are dedicated to helping their patients feel safe, valued, and welcomed, providing services like medical care, counseling, educational/social groups, and more.
 The Pride Center of WNY is an affiliate of Evergreen, and its mission is to work with the WNY community to make a safe, healthy, and satisfying place for LGBTQ+ people to live, work and establish their families.
 Established in 2001, The Pride Center’s goal is to promote the lifelong health and well-being of LGBTQ+ people, by providing services and hosting events that support the LGBTQ+ community and make WNY a more equitable place.

 Denise Sweet & Tinamarie Sweet